Skip to main content

 This is Science 2.0.

-We know the rest of the story.
-Today, the very research papers that were meant to distribute science far and wide have become harder to read than ever before, even for the top scientists of their fields.
+The very research papers that were meant to distribute science far and wide have become harder to read than ever before, even for the top scientists of their fields.
 They have also become prohibitively expensive to access, making inter-domain knowledge transfer even harder.

 It will be the first true global interconnected superhighway for science.